jubaljacob/GAN/README.md

 ## Overview

-Welcome to the GAN Project repository, where we explore the world of Generative Adversarial Networks (GANs) using PyTorch to generate synthetic images from the MNIST dataset.
-This project also leverages Tensorboard for visualizing the training process and monitoring the model's performance.
+Welcome to the GAN Project repository, where we explore the world of Generative Adversarial Networks (GANs) using PyTorch

 ## Prerequisites